yilmazbah/StomaMicrobiota/Scripts/Metagenomics/R scripts/README.md

-This folder contains some representative scripts for downstream analysis in R.
+This folder contains some representative scripts and data for downstream analysis in R.